KVSAGG/KVSAGG/README.md

 For FEMNIST, because that we have the orignal data preprocessed into 3597 clients, so the num_clients is always equal to 3597.
 We run for only 1 epoch for FEMNIST.

 ## HyperIBLT

 We implement HyperIBLT in C++ for CPU platforms and provide an example of computing the encoding and decoding efficiency of HyperIBLT.

+Codes in the Federated_learning folder are forked from open source code of *MinMax Sampling: A Near-optimal Global Summary for Aggregation in the Wide Area*(https://github.com/Arimase97/MinMax-Sampling) and Secure Aggregation implementation(https://github.com/ammartahir24/SecureAggregation).